 Hampton-Preston Mansion and Gardens

 Wealthy Columbia merchant Ainsley Hall and his wife, Sarah, had this mansion built in 1818.
-They lived here briefly, until 1823, when Ainsley sold it to Wade Hampton I, who was known as one of the South's richest planters.
-For the next 50 years, the estate grew to be Columbia's grandest residence under the Hampton and Preston families and the many men, women and children they enslaved.
-In the 100 years following the Civil War, the mansion and its touted gardens hosted many different owners, including colleges and a tourist home.
-After an extensive rehabilitation, the property opened to the public in 1970 as an historic site.
+They lived here briefly, until 1823, when Ainsley sold it to Wade Hampton I, who was known as one of the South's richest planters and at one time its largest enslaver.
+For the next 50 years, the estate grew to be Columbia's grandest residence under his wife, Mary Cantey Hampton, and daughter, Caroline Hampton Preston.
+Preston’s husband, John Smith Preston, oversaw an expansion of the mansion that doubled its size.
+The family’s vast material wealth was directly tied to their enslavement of hundreds of adults and children in both Louisiana and South Carolina.